SDooman/bootstrap-data-1/unit_4/unit_4.md

  - Select columns *food, protein-density* from this table and order by *protein-density* in descending order.
  - Which food item has the highest protein density?

+## <a id="closing"></a>

+Let's look at two of the questions you just answered:
+ - Which president served the most years in office?
+ - Which food item has the highest protein density?

+Both of these questions would be very difficult to answer quickly using the original `presidents` and `nutrition` tables.
+By leveraging the power of
+Pyret to compute new values from old data, you made it much faster to answer interesting questions from this table.